Skip to content

 Terminology configuration

 A single file (web/conf/config_terms.txt) contains all the terminology.
 The input and search interfaces are completely generated from this definition file, thus defining each of the fields, their input type (checkbox, dropbox, textbox, ...) and the associated controlled vocabulary (ontology and thesaurus by autocompletion, drop-down list according to a list of fixed terms).
-This is why a configuration and conversion step into JSON format is essential in order to be able to configure all the other modules (example: creation of the MongoDB database schema when starting the application before filling it).
+Internally, this file is converted to JSON format which is more suitable for use by the various modules, and in particular the creation of the MongoDB database schema when starting the application before filling it.
+A second file (web/conf/config_docs.txt) is used to document the terminology and its content is therefore closely linked to the previous file.